hrmeetsingh/LogAggregation/README.md

 # Log Aggregation Data Generator

-This is a data generator for log aggregation data.
-This tool can be used to generate log files for testing purposes log aggregation systems.
-Dummy data keeps appending to the log files, hence the logs can be tail'ed.
+This is a test data generator for log aggregation data.
+It can be used to generate log files for testing purposes in log aggregation systems.
+Dummy data keeps appending to the log files, hence the logs can be tail'ed and using the sliders, the composition of the logs can be changed.
+A future enhancement will be to have the events published to a Kafka topic.

+Test data writing is done in a separate thread to prevent the main thread from blocking.

 ## How to get ready
 1. Clone the repository: `git clone https://github.com/hrmeetsingh/LogAggregation.git`